gravitational/teleport/rfd/0180-sso-mfa.md

 Choose device type [TOTP, WEBAUTHN]: WEBAUTHN
 Enter device name: yubi
 Allow passwordless logins [YES, NO]: NO

-Complete an auth check in your local web browser:
+To continue, complete an auth check in your local web browser:
 If browser window does not open automatically, open it by clicking on the link: http://127.0.0.1:53129/65ddd8d8-0616-4b61-b442-595871838247